MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-plan-deploy/includes/3-plan.md

 #### Storage Spaces Direct cache

 In general, Storage Spaces Direct assigns drives to one of two categories based on the drive type: capacity, or cache.

-Cache drives don't contribute to a cluster's usable or raw storage capacity, which means that a cluster's total raw storage capacity is the sum of capacity drives on all of its nodes.
+- Capacity drives provide the raw storage for the cluster and are typically slower and more capacious than cache drives.
+- Cache drives are used to accelerate reads and writes to slower capacity drives.

 In clusters with multiple drive types, Storage Spaces Direct automatically assigns all the fastest drive types to the cache and uses the remaining drives for capacity.
 You can manually cache in scenarios where the default configuration doesn't yield optimal performance.